 Malaysia Country Report

 Transport, power, and telecommunications infrastructure is of very high standard, particularly in Peninsular Malaysia.
-The quality of labour is generally high but there is a shortage of high-skilled workers.
+The quality of labour is generally high, but there is a shortage of high-skilled workers.
 Malaysia also depends on foreign labour for low-skilled work.
-Although there are ongoing high-level corruption investigations and trials involving politicians and their relatives, particularly against former prime minister Najib Razak, corruption in Malaysia generally poses a lower risk to business compared with other Southeast Asian countries except Singapore.
-However, the presence of major government-linked corporations in sectors such as transport, utilities, and banking can potentially crowd out private companies.
-The bureaucracy poses no significant obstacle to operations.
+Although there are ongoing high-level corruption investigations involving politicians and their relatives, particularly against former prime minister Najib Razak, corruption in Malaysia generally poses a lower risk to business compared with other Southeast Asian countries except Singapore.
+However, the presence of major government-linked corporations in sectors such as transport, utilities, and banking will probably crowd out private companies.
+The bureaucracy poses no major obstacle to business operations.

 Vaccinations required to enter the country